-A close relative of influencer marketing, social media marketing is the use of social media platforms to connect with potential customers.
-Since most people spend most of their time on social media sites, advertising on those platforms is definitely a good idea.
-Social media marketing is also far cheaper than traditional media and print marketing.
+A close relative of influencer marketing, social media marketing uses social platforms to connect with customers.
+Since most people spend most of their time on social media sites, advertising on these platforms is definitely a good idea.
+This marketing technique is also far cheaper than traditional media and print marketing or even Google ads.

-A good social media marketing content depends on where you’re posting it.
-For example, if the platform is Facebook, text and video content are the most effective.
-If the platform is Instagram, a good photo content would do the trick.
+Good social media marketing content depends on where you’re posting it.
+For example, if the platform is Facebook, text and video content are more effective.
+If the platform is Instagram, well-curated photo content would do the trick.

-If you’re going to go all-in on social media marketing, you’ll have to take video marketing seriously too, since it’s one of the most effective marketing strategies today.
-A study showed that viewers retain 95% of a message when they watch it in a video.
-This can be compared to the mere 10% retention viewers get when reading it in text.
+If you’re going to go all-in on social media marketing, you’ll have to take video marketing seriously, too, since it’s one of the most effective marketing strategies not only in the Philippines but globally.
+A study showed that viewers retain 95% of a message when they watch it in a video compared to the mere 10% retention when reading it in text.
 That’s the advantage of videos over other mediums of communication.

 Another advantage of video marketing is the possibility of your video content becoming viral.
-It’s not easy to go viral, but when your video does, you can reach a wider audience and increase your chances of customer conversion.
+It’s not easy to go viral, but when yours does, you can reach a wider audience and increase your chances of customer conversion.

-To make your video ads more effective, try creating engaging and attention-grabbing content.
+To make your video ads more effective, create engaging and attention-grabbing content.
 Funny, heartwarming, and trendy video ads are more compelling to viewers.
 Likewise, you can team up with influencers to make it more appealing and reach a wider audience.
 It’s like hitting two birds with one stone!